rlugojr/linkurious-enterprise-manual/en/administrate/datasources.md

 ### Edit a data source from the data management dashboard

-To access the data management dashboard, click on **Data** in the administrator dashboard, or selects the **Data** item in the **Admin** menu of the navigation bar.
+To access the data management dashboard, click on **Data** in the administrator dashboard, or select the **Data** item in the **Admin** menu of the navigation bar.
 You should see the following screen.

 ![](admin-data-server.png)